jonshiach/graphics-labs/_sources/pages/10_Quaternions.md

 front.x = -view[0][2], front.y = -view[1][2], front.z = -view[2][2];
 ```

-Compile and run the code and you will see that you can move the camera in any orientation.
-We are only using pitch and yaw Euler angles for our camera, lets add the ability to roll that camera as well.
+Compile and run the code and you will see that you can move the camera in any orientation and we can move the camera through 90$^\circ$ or 270$^\circ$ without the orientation flipping around.

+We are only using pitch and yaw Euler angles for our camera, lets add the ability to roll that camera as well (like a flight simulator).
 Where we get the keyboard input to move the camera add the following code.

 ```cpp
 if (glfwGetKey(window, GLFW_KEY_Q))